Brownlow Medal: Eligibility

-The eligibility system has also come under criticism.
-The argument has been made that many offences worthy only of a one-match suspension are caused by negligent play, rather than intentionally "unfair" play, and hence that suspension is not a reasonable measure of fairness.
-The break from tradition under the newer demerit points-based tribunal system (i.e., a player being ineligible despite not having served a suspension) has also been criticised as confusing.
+Some believe that suspension is not a reasonable sole measure of fairness, and the argument has been made that many offences worthy of a one-match suspension are caused by negligent play, rather than intentionally unfair play.
+The temporary break from tradition under the demerit points-based tribunal system (which saw players being ineligible despite not having served suspensions) was also criticised as confusing.
 Prominent players, including dual-winner Chris Judd, have indicated a desire to have the eligibility criterion removed from the award (effectively eliminating the fairest component altogether); but this view is not universally held, and 1958 winner Neil Roberts stated in 1988 that he would hand back his medal if the fairness criterion were removed.
+In 2002, Essendon coach Kevin Sheedy suggested altering the ineligibility criteria: "...maybe you have to be suspended for three or four weeks and really do something awful."